Journalist group counts 94 slayings of media staff in 2018

 "There were other factors, such as the increasing intolerance to independent reporting, populism, rampant corruption and crime, as well as the breakdown of law and order," the Brussels-based group said in a statement.

-Suddenly high on the list, in sixth place, was the United States with five killings.
+Suddenly high on the list was the United States.
 On June 28, a gunman in Annapolis, Maryland, opened fire in the newsroom of the Capital Gazette newspaper and fatally shot four journalists and a sales associate.
 The man had threatened the newspaper after losing a defamation lawsuit.

 The October 2 slaying of Saudi writer Jamal Khashoggi, a columnist for The Washington Post who lived in self-imposed exile in the United States, had worldwide impact.
 He went to the Saudi Consulate in Istanbul to formalise a divorce so he could marry his Turkish fiance, but instead was strangled and dismembered there - allegedly by Saudi agents.